Rupert Spira: Sharing the non-dual understanding

-Spira considers that his spiritual journey started when, aged fifteen, he first discovered the work of the 13th-century Persian poet Rumi.
+Spira cites his spiritual journey as starting when, aged fifteen, he first discovered the work of the 13th-century Persian poet Rumi.
 Following in his parents' footsteps, he started studying at Colet House in London at the age of seventeen under Dr Francis Roles (himself a student of Ouspensky and Gurdjieff and the Advaita Vedanta teacher Swami Shantananda Saraswati).
 In tandem with his life as a ceramic artist, Spira thus began a twenty year period of study and meditation practice in the classical Advaita Vedanta tradition.

 He also continued to investigate Sufism through the art of Mevlevi Turning, a form of sacred movement combining prayer and meditation.
 During this time he also immersed himself in the teachings of Sri Nisargadatta Maharaj and Ramana Maharshi and, in the late 1970s, he attended the last teachings Jiddu Krishnamurti gave at Brockwood Park.

 In 1997, Spira met his main teacher Francis Lucille, who introduced him to the teachings of Atmananda Krishna Menon and the Tantric tradition of Kashmir Shaivism (which Lucille had received from his teacher Jean Klein).
 These teachings form the basis of Spira's 'Direct Path' non-dual approach to spiritual awakening.

 In his writings on non-duality, Spira summarises his approach in the following way: "Non-duality is the recognition that underlying the multiplicity and diversity of experience there is a single, infinite and indivisible reality, whose nature is pure consciousness, from which all objects and selves derive their apparently independent existence.
 The recognition of this reality is not only the source of lasting happiness within all people; it is the foundation of peace between individuals, communities and nations".
 In essence, Spira shares that happiness, or 'enlightenment', can be found if one can identify with the essential nature of our being – pure consciousness – that lies beyond feelings and thoughts.
 For Spira, "The greatest discovery in life is that our essential nature does not share the limits or the destiny of the body and mind".

 His work has been featured in the media in the UK on both BBC Radio 4 and The Guardian.